LuigiClemente/family_plan/README.md

 * **Validation:** Implement necessary validation in the `FamilyPlanSettings` model to ensure that the configurations are valid.
 For instance, you can add validation to prevent negative numbers for the `user_limit` field.

-* **Dynamic Access:** In your application logic, such as the `create_invite_with_zammad_token` method, fetch these settings dynamically from the `FamilyPlanSettings` instance to ensure that you always have the latest configuration values.
+* **Dynamic Access:** In the application logic, such as the `create_invite_with_zammad_token` method, fetch these settings dynamically from the `FamilyPlanSettings` instance to ensure that we always have the latest configuration values.
 This ensures that your application behaves according to the most up-to-date settings.